Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: contractions and maximal values

-To state our findings, we first define couplings that describe contractions between $X$ and $Y$.
-For given $d_Y$ and $k_X$ as above, we say that $\gamma\in\PP(X\times Y)$ is \emph{contracting} (on its support) if
+which fulfill condition \eqref{eq:marginal-cost-sup}.
+Therefore, $c_X$ and $c_Y$ are suited for the upper bounds in Proposition~\ref{prop:upper-bound}.
+To state our findings, we need to define couplings that describe contractions between $X$ and $Y$.
+We say that $\gamma\in\PP(X\times Y)$ is \emph{contracting} (on its support) if

 We also need a slightly weaker condition and say that $\gamma$ is \emph{almost surely contracting} if \eqref{eq:def-contracting-general} holds $(\gamma\otimes\gamma)$-almost surely (but not necessarily on each single pair of points of the support).
-Our next result characterizes contracting couplings as those that maximize the transport dependency for fixed marginals and attain the upper bound in Proposition~\ref{prop:upper-bound-margin}.

 \begin{theorem}{contracting couplings}{contractions} Let $X$ and $Y$ be Polish spaces, $c$ be a cost function on $X\times Y$ of the form~\eqref{eq:additive-costs-and-margins}, and $\gamma\in\CC(\cdot, \nu)\subset\PP(X\times Y)$ for $\nu\in\PP(Y)$.
 If $\gamma$ is contracting,